Dacie works with clients nationwide across industrial sectors on environmental litigation and regulatory matters.

 During her time at Duke University, Dacie served as research assistant to the Director of the Climate & Energy Program at the Nicholas Institute for Environmental Policy Solutions, researching issues of statutory interpretation related to the Clean Power Plan and Clean Air Act.
 Dacie also participated in Duke’s Environmental Law and Policy Clinic, where she presented public comments on the proposed reclassification of the Cape Fear River and researched the conflict between local- and state-level fracking rules.
 Also while at Duke, Dacie received the Outstanding Achievement in Environmental Law Award and served as Symposium Editor of Duke Environmental Law and Policy Forum , and President of the Environmental Law Society.

-Dacie is admitted only in California.
-Practicing pursuant to D.C.
+Dacie is admitted to practice law in California only and is presently practicing pursuant to D.C.
 App.
-Rule 49(c)(8) under the direct supervision of Principals of the Firm who are licensed to practice in Washington, D.C.
+Rule 49(c)(8) and supervised by Principals of the Firm who are licensed to practice in Washington, D.C.